 Combine salty and sweet to make these whimsical Thanksgiving treats.
 Each peanut butter and Chocolate Pretzel Scarecrow is adorably decorated to brighten up your holiday dessert table.

-I'm going to bet that at some point in your life you have made a craft project out of popsicle sticks.
+I'm going to bet that at some point in your life, you have made a craft project out of popsicle sticks.
 Am I right?

 Back in the day, I made quite a few and had to eat a lot of popsicles to get the sticks I needed for my crafts.
 We couldn't just go to the store and buy them as you can now.

-Well, it's been a very long time since I played with popsicle sticks, now I just play with food, but I have been inspired by several scarecrow craft stick projects I've seen on-line to create these cute fall treats.
+Well, it's been a very long time since I played with popsicle sticks, now I just play with food, but I have been inspired by several scarecrow craft stick projects I've seen online to create these cute fall treats.

-Last winter I created snowmen, penguins, and even Olaf out of chocolate dipped pretzels and had drawn up designs for all the other holidays throughout the year.
+Last winter I created snowmen, penguins, and even Olaf out of chocolate-dipped pretzels and had drawn up designs for all the other holidays throughout the year.
 I can't believe it is now November and I'm just getting around to sharing another one with you.

 I had my drawings tucked away and they were gathering dust, sadly forgotten, until two weeks ago, when I was reminded just how much you all liked my Chocolate Snowman Pretzel Craft.
 That post went nuts so I got back in the kitchen to make more pretzel treats.